M.S. in Industrial Engineering

 In addition, students who have an undergraduate degree in mathematics, physics, computer science, or other discipline with a strong analytical base may be considered for admission.
 Applicants whose undergraduate education is deficient in prerequisites for graduate classes may be required to take background courses that will NOT count toward the thirty-two-credit degree requirement.

 Prospective students should contact M.S.
-Graduate Program Officer Dr. Kyoung-Yun Kim for additional information.
+Industrial Engineering Program Chair Dr. Jeremy Rickli for additional information.

 Please contact Graduate Program Coordinator Eric Scimeca for admissions and application concerns.